jackmoore/jackmoore.github.io/colorbox-guide.md

 		</body>
 	</html>

 If you have questions, [go here](/colorbox/faq/#faq-help).
-A [complete list of the settings](/colorbox/) available are documented on the ColorBox page.
+A [complete list of the settings](/colorbox/) available are documented on the Colorbox page.